Kyujoo16/CapstoneProject/README.md

 # CapstoneProject

-Built a business data structure complete with ERD diagram, and data relationships.
-Data was gathered using Python(Web scrapping,  Faker).
-Deployed on AWS using RDS, and Lake Formation(S3, Glue).
-Data was then transferred to Redshift for querying.
-Users can view and call up company info and transaction data.
+Built Business data structure complete with ERD diagram, Physical Data Model was deployed on an AWS RDS instance.
+Data was gathered using Python(Web scraping, Faker) to populate database.
+DataLake was created using AWS LakeFormation and connected to AWS Redshift.
+Users can query company data for integrity and analysis.